Software for BI, reporting, analytics and dashboards

 Business Intelligence tools provide companies reliable information and true insights in order to improve decision making & social collaboration.
 With business intelligence you’ll be able to produce much better company results.
-The tools provide the means for efficient reporting, thorough analysis of (big) data, statistics & analytics and dashboards displaying key indicators.
+The BI tools provide the means for efficient reporting, thorough analysis of (big) data, statistics & analytics and dashboards displaying KPIs.

 Bring your company data to life with BI tools

-What are the biggest benefits of the tools?
+What are the biggest benefits of BI tools?

-√ Improve the overall performance of your organisation, departments and teams.
+√ Improve the overall performance of your organization, departments and teams.

 √ Make fact-based decisions without neglecting the intuition of experienced employees.

-√ Enhance the business processes in the organisation using the right visualisations.
+√ Enhance the business processes in the organization using the right visualizations.

 √ Easy monitoring and reporting of your genuine KPIs using role-based dashboards.

-How can you easily select one of the tools for your organisation?
+How can you easily select one of the tools for your organization?

 Step 1: Define the key bi tool selection criteria, both the user and IT requirements.

-Step 2: With this list of questions you need to contact all the vendors to get the answers (RFI).
+Step 2: With a list of questions you need to contact all the vendors to get the answers.

-Step 3: Validate and analyse all the information from the Business Intelligence vendors.
+Step 3: Validate and analyze all the information from the Business Intelligence vendors.

-Step 4: Make a short list for a proof-of-concept and choose the one that suits your needs best.
+Step 4: Make a short list for a proof-of-concept (POC) and perform the POC.

-We all know that selecting the right software can be a very labor intensive process.
-We have assisted organisations in this process for more than 25 years and we have therefore developed a powerful instrument: the Business Intelligence tools Survey 2014.
+We all know that selecting the right solutionscan be a very labor intensive process.
+We have assisted organizations in this process for more than 15 years and we have therefore developed a powerful instrument: the Business Intelligence tools Survey 2015.

 How can you compare BI tools very quickly?